Romacoding/MyNoteBook/README.md

 # MyNoteBook Web App
-A simple App to record my thoughts and ideas on paper
+A simple Web App to record my thoughts and ideas on paper